 • It reflects the status of the student's current functional limitations.

-The following are examples of the types of documentation DSS seeks to make accommodation determinations:
+The following are examples of the types of documentation DSS will request to make accommodation determinations:

 Physical Disability, Chronic Health Impairment, or Sensory Impairment

-• A letter from a medical professional verifying a disability and explaining its impact on one or more life activities.
+• A letter or assessment report from a medical professional verifying a disability and explaining its impact on one or more life activities, including learning.

 • Medical records that include diagnosis and a signature from a clinician